davidteren/Pro-Tools-Edit-Macros/README.md

 ### Usage ###

+* Download, unzip & double-click "PT-Cut Breath.workflow" to install
-* Run in Apple's Automator & tweak to taste.
+* In Apple Automator you can tweak to taste.